 “It comes down to being prepared and we want to share that information,” Ziebell said.
 “Knowing what I need to do to prepare for an event with 250,000 people and how that’s different from an event with 40,000 people.”

-Local news stations have recently highlighted the ongoing efforts and research of the Seton Events Medicine Institute.
-The following links (external) on KXAN and FOX7feature Drs.
+Local news stations have recently highlighted the ongoing efforts and research of the Ascension Seton Events Medicine Institute.
+The following links (external) on KXAN feature Drs.
 Bedolla and Ziebell.
-Seton doctors plan to participate in several upcoming events including the MotoGP in April, the X-Games and Republic of Texas Rally in June.
+Ascension Seton doctors plan to participate in several upcoming events including the X-Games and Republic of Texas Rally in June.